stuij/gba-serial-adventures/README.md

 RX (receive), TX (transmit), both the RTS and CTS control flow lines and ground

 This enables full flow control, but requires link cable and USB<->UART cable to have all the flow control lines available.
-Most cables of both kinds don't have all the wires.
+Most GBA and USB<->UART cables don't have all the wires.
+However GB cables will fit the GBA and (I think) always have all six.

 ### 3-wire setup